CodesAway/BEXCodeCompare/README.md

 <a name="how-plugin"></a>
 ## How does the Eclipse plugin work?

-We start with the BEX library and the functionality it provides outside of an IDE.
-Then, the BEX Eclipse plugin identifies important versus non important changes (such as a line being split across multiple lines if ignoring whitespace differences).
-It then shows an Eclipse view with the changes.
+* We start with the BEX library and the functionality it provides outside of an IDE
+* Then, the BEX Eclipse plugin identifies important versus non important changes (such as a line being split across multiple lines if ignoring whitespace differences)
+* Finally, BEX shows an Eclipse view with the changes

 <a name="update-site"></a>
 ## Update Site